This version is still in development and is not considered stable yet. For the latest stable version, please use Micrometer 1.14.2!

 1 The PrometheusMeterRegistry has a scrape() function that knows how to supply the String data necessary for the scrape.
 All you have to do is wire it to an endpoint.

-If you use the "new" client (micrometer-registry-prometheus), you can alternatively use io.prometheus.metrics.exporter.httpserver.HTTPServer, which you can find in io.prometheus:prometheus-metrics-exporter-httpserver:
+If you use the "new" client (micrometer-registry-prometheus), you can alternatively use io.prometheus.metrics.exporter.httpserver.HTTPServer, which you can find in io.prometheus:prometheus-metrics-exporter-httpserver (you need to add it as a dependency if you want to use it):

 PrometheusMeterRegistry prometheusRegistry = new PrometheusMeterRegistry(PrometheusConfig.DEFAULT);